microsoft/DeepSpeedExamples/README.md

 Model compression examples.

 ## 4. Benchmarks
-TODO: Move the DeepSpeed benchmarks folder here.
+All benchmarks that use the DeepSpeed library are maintained in this folder.

 # Contributing